FreakingLoki/Loki-s-Lil-RPG/README.md

-# Message Generator Program
+# Character Generator Program
-This program will output a randomized message every time it is run.
-That message will consist of at least three different pieces of data.
+This program was a project given to me by Codecademy.
+The purpose of this project was to generate output to the user consisting of at least three items, each randomized.
+I decided to make a character generator that heavily uses `Math.random` to generate some stats and then looks through a few arrays to generate a name and a short bio for the character.

 ## To Do List:
-  * Put the program together
   * Bonus points
+  * possible refactoring into a factory function in the future
+  * may add an "evaluation" that determins what the character would be good or bad at

-## Topic:
+## Goals:
 the program will generate a Fantasy world character (think DnD or video game) sheet This character sheet will include some basic stats, a name, and a short bio (enlist ChatGPT to write a few?)